PythonDataScience24/GymGenie/README.md

 # GymGenie
-Welcome to GymGenie, your friend/coach/personal assistant(use only one of these?) in tracking your workout routine and progress 🏋️‍♀️ Under you will find some information about the project and how to get started.
+Welcome to GymGenie, your personal assistant in tracking your workout routine and progress 🏋️‍♀️ Under you will find some information about the project and how to get started.
 So, let's jump right in! 🏃‍♂️

 ## What is GymGenie?
 GymGenie is an application for tracking your workouts.
 It lets you log your workouts, set goals, track your progress and analyse trends in your workouts.
 Our goal is to simplify the process of tracking workouts, making it easier for people to motivate themselves and be more consistent in their workouts.
 The application is target towards anyone who want to track their progress or set goals for their workouts.
 This includes everthing from athletes that need to track their progress closely to retired people that just want to stay consitent.
 What makes GymGenie special is its personal approach to the tracking your routines and progress.
 In GymGenie, you can rate how you were feeling during the workout, and it will give you encouraging feedback and tips on your journey towards your goals.